MISSION STATEMENT

 Going on to see, read and perform as much Shakespeare as he can.

 After being scouted out of High School, he went on to perform locally and internationally with roles including Romeo, Macbeth, Hamlet and Richard III.
 He has been trained by, and is a member of, The National Theatre of Great Britain and won the "Most Outstanding Male Performance" award for his portrayal of Nicky Lancaster in a production of The Vortex.
+He currently lives and works in the UK including at the Shakespeare Birthplace in Stratford-upon-Avon.

 SARAH WENDY BURMAN